 The backdrop for the Ministerial pre-session was designed by Helcio Deslandes, artist, Review and Herald Publishing Association.
-See page 8.

-Evangelism seems to meet with much greater success in countries of Latin America, the West Indies, the Far East, and Africa, than in Europe and the United States, G. R. Thompson of the Caribbean Union handed me a folder depicting progress in his field, telling me they now have 54,000 members.
+See page 8. watchmen on the walls of Zion.
+The exhortation was followed by an earnest prayer of consecration with delegates praying in groups.
+Evangelism seems to meet with much greater success in countries of Latin America, the West Indies, the Far East, and Africa, than in Europe and the United States.
+G. R. Thompson of the Caribbean Union handed me a folder depicting progress in his field, telling me they now have 54,000 members.
 They baptize about 5,000 a year.
 Since Inter-America now has more than 400,000 members, I asked B. L. Archbold, the president, how many he thought they would baptize in the next five years.
 "We will baptize 250,000 easily," he said.
 "We should surely have 600,000 members by the next General Conference."
 This means, of course, that the Inter-American Division, with its accelerated growth rate, may shortly become the largest division in the world.
 A close second to Inter-America is the South American Division.
 I asked R. A. Wilcox, division president, if his committee had made a projection of the souls they plan to win in the next few years.
 "In the next ten years we.